Opentrons/opentrons/api/docs/source/pipettes.rst

 ****************

 This is the fun section, where we get to move things around and pipette!
 This section describes the ``Pipette`` object's many liquid-handling commands, as well as how to move the ``robot``.
+Please note that the default now for pipette aspirate and dispense location is a 1mm offset from the **bottom** of the well now.

 **********************